johnnygoblue/treasureIsland/README.md

 Even if everything seems to work on another operating system or with different versions of GCC, the course staff will not support anything other than GCC 7.1.0 running on CAEN Linux.
-Note: In order to compile with g++ version 7.1.0 on CAEN and the autograder, you must put the following at the top of your Makefile:
+Note: In order to compile with g++ version 7.1.0 on CAEN and the autograder, include the following at the top of the Makefile:

 ```bash
 PATH := /usr/um/gcc-7.1.0/bin:$(PATH)